 The Truth About Enamel Repair

 Truth: Enamel can’t repair itself.
 Still, remineralizing the enamel that remains works pretty well.
 You can build it up stronger and harder.
-That gets it back to a healthy state.
+That brings it back to a healthy state.
 It stops additional damage from happening.
 Early decay even starts to reverse itself.

 Myth: “For naturally strong teeth”